 While many things set the Red October apart from its peers, its most unique feature is the different output impedances, 5 in total.
 Unlike others who use voltage divider networks to create these different impedances, our transformers are wound with taps for each impedance.
 The result is the ability to perfect match the Red October with nearly every single production pair headphones in existence (as well as speakers).
 This also gives the Red October five distinct sonic profiles for every headphone allowing the listener to choose what sounds best to them.

-We call the Red October a tub integrated amplifier for personal audio use because it also contains a speaker switch and a pair of 8ohm binding posts on the back.
+We call the Red October a tube integrated amplifier for personal audio use because it also contains a speaker switch and a pair of 8ohm binding posts on the back.
 With 8 watts of power, the Red October can easily power a reasonably efficient pair of speaker to deafening levels.
 The speaker selection switch allows you to select between the headphone outputs and the speaker outputs enabling the Red October to truly be the center of your audio system.

 When it comes time to connect your components to the Red October, you have two choices, a pair of high quality single ended RCA inputs, and a pair of XLR inputs.
 The XLR inputs us a input transformer to convert the incoming balanced signal to a single ended signal for the amplifier.
 The input transformer allows you to retain all the benefits of balanced cabling along with providing better bass and a quieter background.

 The Red October is everything we could have hoped it to be.
 It is truly a marvel to behold, and we are proud to call it our new flagship amplifier.

 Input sensitive: with 12AX7 input @ 2V P-P